By Therese Landås, Human Factor Specialist

 When we talk about whether or not the hierarchical structure in the maritime organization can be challenged, more specifically in the operational field amongst officers and crew on vessels, there are situations which can challenged the well-established structure.
 It might be easier perhaps to understand that if we give an example of a situation of crisis on the bridge where the primer authority, the Captain, suffers from a panic attack and is unable to handle the situation or falls ill during an operation.
 In such case one can say that on the one hand chief officer is obliged to take command, nonetheless, s(he) must first understand the situation and actually take the authority in a given situation.
 Of equal interest is the factors of the mundane that could challenge the established authority amongst officers and crew on vessels.

-Now, returning to the point of departure then, the issue if gender is part of a long history of understanding social organization of society.
+Now, returning to the point of departure then, the issue if gender is part of a long history of understanding social organization of society which is subject of interest from an perspective of social anthropology.
 Age, cast, class, ethnicity, religion are just some of the few complex relations in which there exist an organization of power relation which in a broad specter of different societies worldwide have become expressed in some kind of hierarchy.
 When we talk about these human factors, we talk about potential pre-dispositions that have the potential to shape the social relations between individuals or groups.
 To what degree would it affect the relation of authority between a Captain and a Chief officer if the Captain was female and the Chief officer was male, or if the Captain was younger and female and the Chief officer was older and male?
 There are two answers to this question; yes and no, depending on many other situational factors and non-the-less depending on other human factors.